 Archiving & Preservation

-The University’s Open Research Policy Information Guide provides a basic overview of open research and covers the practicalities of having an open research policy at the University of Utah.
+The University’s Research Data Management Guide provides a basic overview of open research and covers the practicalities of having an open research policy at the University of Utah.
 The principles of openness in research encourages a commitment sharing intellectual research and scholarship as widely as possible and lowering barriers to access.

 Depositing your data in a repository will facilitate its discover and preservation.
 The University of Utah provides an archive (USpace) and associated services for the deposit of publicly accessible material and asks faculty to: